 2018: new management

 At the start of the year, CZ saw some changes in its organizational structure.
 The aim of these is to make the best of the company's potential, increase the production volume and speed up work on projects of strategic importance.
-The new Chief Executive Officer is Ing.
+The new General Director is Ing.
 Ladislav Britaňák, MBA.